-As an avid user and supporter of AI technologies, I have always been fascinated by the capabilities of cutting-edge language models like ChatGPT.
-These models have the power to generate human-like text and have countless applications in various fields.
-However, as with any powerful tool, there are concerns about their ethical use, particularly when it comes to academic integrity and plagiarism detection.
+As a passionate user and advocate for AI technologies, I have consistently been captivated by the capabilities of advanced language models like ChatGPT.
+These models possess the ability to produce text that resembles human writing and have an endless array of uses in different industries.
+Nevertheless, as with any potent instrument, there are worries regarding their ethical implementation, particularly in terms of maintaining academic honesty and identifying plagiarism.

 One popular plagiarism detection tool used by many educational institutions is SafeAssign.
 It compares submitted papers against a vast database of academic content to identify potential instances of plagiarism.
 But the question arises: can SafeAssign effectively detect text generated by ChatGPT?